iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-ghaction.md

 template: main.html
 ---

-# SLO Validation with GitHub Actions Trigger
+# SLO Validation with Auto GH Actions Trigger
-!!! tip "Scenario: Validate SLOs and promote a new version of a K8s app"
+!!! tip "Validate SLOs and automatically trigger a GitHub Actions workflow"
-    **Problem:** You have a new version of a K8s app.
-You want to verify that it satisfies latency and error rate SLOs, and promote it to production as the stable version of your app in a GitOps-y manner.
+    **Problem:** You have a new version of an app.
+You want to verify that it satisfies latency and error rate SLOs and promote it to production as the stable version in a GitOps-y manner by triggering a GitHub Actions workflow.

-    **Solution:** In this tutorial, you will [dark launch](../../concepts/buildingblocks.md#dark-launch) the new version of your K8s app along with an Iter8 experiment.
-Iter8 will [validate that the new satisfies latency and error-based objectives (SLOs)](../../concepts/buildingblocks.md#slo-validation) using [built-in metrics](../../metrics/builtin.md) and [promote the new version by triggering a GitHub Actions workflow](../../concepts/buildingblocks.md#version-promotion).
+    **Solution:** In this tutorial, you will [dark launch](../../concepts/buildingblocks.md#dark-launch) the new version of your app along with an Iter8 experiment.
+Iter8 will [validate that the new satisfies latency and error-based objectives (SLOs)](../../concepts/buildingblocks.md#slo-validation) using [built-in metrics](../../metrics/builtin.md) and [automatically trigger a GitHub Actions workflow](../../concepts/buildingblocks.md#version-promotion).

     ![SLO Validation GitHub Action Trigger](../../images/slo-validation-ghaction.png)

-??? warning "Setup Kubernetes cluster and local environment"
+???+ warning "Setup Kubernetes cluster and local environment"
     1. If you completed the [Iter8 getting-started tutorial](../../getting-started/first-experiment.md) (highly recommended), you may skip the remaining steps of setup.
     2. Setup [K8s cluster](../../getting-started/setup-for-tutorials.md#local-kubernetes-cluster)
     3. [Install Iter8 in K8s cluster](../../getting-started/install.md)